 Acts 10:47 “Can anyone withhold water for baptizing these people, who have received the Holy Spirit just as we have?”
 48 And he commanded them to be baptized in the name of Jesus Christ.

 Third, we are called to teach baptized disciples to obey Jesus Christ – teaching them to observe all that I have commanded you.
 A disciple is a “learner,” a “pupil” of Christ.
-And what our Lord desires is that they learn to observe all that he commanded.
+And what our Lord desires is that he/she learns to observe all that he commanded.
 Therefore, baptized disciples are lovingly trained by older, more mature believers in the church.
 While all disciples are encouraged to be trained, the training is voluntary (both for trainer and disciple).
 Older believers are equipped to minister to younger believers (Eph 4:11-16).
 The training is also done after the teaching and example in the New Testament.

 Titus 2:2 Older men are to be sober-minded, dignified, self-controlled, sound in faith, in love, and in steadfastness.
 3 Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
 They are to teach what is good, 4 and so train the young women to love their husbands and children, 5 to be self-controlled, pure, working at home, kind, and submissive to their own husbands, that the word of God may not be reviled.
 6 Likewise, urge the younger men to be self-controlled.

 We believe the health of the church depends upon disciples becoming mature in the faith, and that their maturity is gained by grace when the church ministers to them in biblical ways.
 Paul’s example with Timothy is instructive.
 Paul wrote to Timothy, saying…